Soccer is the most popular sport in the world and football is the most popular in the USA – This is the reason for the great debate.

 Sports are a multi-billion dollar industry that is growing every year.
 FIFA alone generates over $260 million in revenue yearly.
 Meanwhile, the NFL brought in $12 billion in 2020.

 Most sports teams are owned by the very rich.
-They are used as another money-making vehicle that helps diversify their already large portfolio.
+They are another money-making vehicle that helps diversify their already large portfolio.

 Owning a sports team, especially a good one, can be seen as a status symbol in addition to returning a hefty chunk of change.